11 Oct How To Build Your Own Steam Shower

-A few things to consider before you begin:
+A few things to consider before you begin your steam shower installation:

 - Size and location: A steam shower should be large enough so that you can sit down and relax but not so large that the power needed to heat the area exceeds the planned electrical capacity of your home.
 Because steam rises, a low ceiling is ideal; aim for 7 feet (8 feet maximum).
 For best results, a steam shower should be located away from outside walls, especially in colder climates.
 You should also consider how the size of your space and the materials use will affect the required wattage of your generator.
 Use our steam generator sizing guide to make sure you chose the right size.

 - Windows and skylights: If possible, avoid having windows inside the steam room.
 If you must have a window, choose one with the highest possible R-value and ask the steam manufacturer what size generator they recommend.
 Skylights should never be used inside a steam room.
 If you have a skylight or cathedral ceiling, consider building a roof above the steam shower but below the bathroom ceiling.
 You can either construct the roof as a shelf with the same bath tile or check with your shower door manufacturer to see if they can supply a glass ceiling.